jnex26/Unraid-ESP-Monitor/README.md

 ![Altinate Screen](https://github.com/jnex26/Unraid-ESP-Monitor/blob/main/media/20250801_010039.jpg)

+you can see i have had to change the order of the cables going into the device, but I have kept the same colour codes.

 # Other Things needed .

 Prototype board and wires to connect them together, I've not done a Gerber yet, but it is really simple wiring, bascially A-2-B, some soldering skills are needed if your not a good solderer or don't want to try, ping me on reddit (same name) I'm in the UK and I can put a communicator board together and ship it out, I'm also going to do a gerber of a PCB, warning on the S3 it is MEGA wide which can make it awkward to solder inplace.